High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Extraction of the cross section

-We vary the $\Delta P$ window cut used on the left arm by $\pm$2~MeV to estimate the cut dependence, and find that the ratio $R$ varies by $\sim$0.20\%.
-Since this could potentially have some correlation with $\varepsilon$, the 0.20\% uncertainty in $R$ is then broken down equally as 0.14\% random uncertainty and 0.14\% slope uncertainty.
+We vary the $\Delta P$ window cut used on the left arm by $\pm$2~MeV to estimate the cut dependence, and find that the ratio of the data to simulated yield varies by about 0.20\%.
+Since this could potentially have some correlation with $\varepsilon$, the 0.20\% uncertainty is broken down equally as 0.14\% random uncertainty and 0.14\% slope uncertainty.
 Accounting for the average $\Delta \varepsilon$ range of 0.7 in the left arm, this yields a slope uncertainty of 0.20\%.
-For the right arm, the elastic acceptance shows a $\sim$1.5\% $\varepsilon$ dependence.
-Varying the $\delta$ cut changes the correction by $\sim$30\%, so we take 30\% of the 1.5\% correction as the acceptance uncertainty.
-We divide this evenly into scale, random, and slope uncertainties and assign a $\sim$0.30\% uncertainty to each.
+For the right arm, the elastic acceptance shows a 1.5\% $\varepsilon$ dependence.
+Varying the $\delta$ cut changes the correction by about 30\%, so we take 30\% of the 1.5\% correction as the acceptance uncertainty.
+We divide this evenly into scale, random, and slope uncertainties and assign a 0.30\% uncertainty to each.
 Accounting for the small $\Delta \varepsilon$ range of the right arm, this yields a slope uncertainty of 4.3\%.